 Financial institutions also have a significant number of lessons to impart.
 Finance operates under strict regulations about consumer data, much like healthcare, so the fact that financial institutions have personalized consumer interactions is indicative of what’s possible for healthcare brands.
 By establishing points of trust, consumers will give you broader access rights to their data, to in turn personalize engagement.

-Implement the Right Technology for Customer-Centric Operations
+Implement the Right Technology for Consumer Centric Healthcare Operations

 Many payers and providers have siloed technologies by business function or channel and those siloed systems are a barrier in the modern age.
 Siloed data means fragmented customer journeys that are full of friction.
 Siloes are easier to put up quickly and in a controlled manner, but they complicate the goal of providing a frictionless customer experience.